CrazyCatViking/omegaproject/README.md

 - Download the latest release or compile from source.
 If you compile it you might have to create a couple of config files.
 - Make sure to add your bot token to the auth.json file.
 - If you are using the FFXIV integration, make sure to add your API key to the config.json file in the ffxiv extension folder.
+- Install mongoDB on the local machine, make sure the mongo service is running.
 - Run: `npm install` to install all dependencies
 - Run: `npm start` to run Omega